 - Hyundai Tucson FCEV: The Hyundai Tucson FCEV (fuel cell electric vehicle) first launched in 2013 as a conversion of the Tucson, it was available exclusively for left-hand drive.

 GET AHEADTop Research Reports to Fuel Your Industry Knowledge

-- Hydrogen Generation Market by Technology (SMR, POX, Coal Gasification, Electrolysis), Application (Refinery, Ammonia Production, Methanol Production, Transportation, Power Generation), Source (Blue, Green, Gray), Generation Mode, Region - Forecast to 2027
+- Hydrogen Generation Market by Technology (SMR, ATR, POX, Coal Gasification, Electrolysis), Application (Refinery, Ammonia, Methanol, Transportation, Power Generation), Source (Blue, Green, Gray), Generation Mode Region - Global Forecast to 2028

 - Blue Hydrogen Market by Technology (Steam Methane Reforming (SMR), Gas Partial Oxidation (POX), Auto Thermal Reforming (ATR)), End User (Petroleum Refineries, Chemical Industry, Power Generation Facilities) and Region - Forecast to 2030